IdreesInc/PlayBook/README.md

 # PlayBook
-A performant and flexible ebook reader for the Playdate console
+A powerful and flexible ebook reader for the Playdate console

 ![](images/banner.png)